Advocacy & memberships

 - Our Indigenous Housing Initiative, the largest community investment in Cenovus’s history, indirectly supports our Indigenous reconciliation targets, and is helping to address one of the most pressing issues facing Indigenous communities in Canada – inadequate housing that forces many families to live in overcrowded and sometimes unsafe conditions.
 Learn more about the initiative here.

 Governance of memberships and sponsorships

 At Cenovus we are committed to maintaining, promoting and enforcing the highest standards of integrity and corporate governance practices in all aspects of our business.
-Memberships and sponsorships, including where indirect political advocacy could occur, are managed by teams reporting to the Senior Vice-President Stakeholder Engagement & Chief Sustainability Officer.
+Memberships and sponsorships, including where indirect political advocacy could occur, are managed by teams reporting to the Chief Sustainability Officer & Executive Vice-President, Stakeholder Engagement.

-Opportunities for membership and sponsorships are reviewed within relevant teams to ensure they align with established criteria.
-The level of management involvement in the decision-making process for memberships and sponsorships, through either internal consultation or final approval, depends on either the financial cost or potential for reputational impact.
-In some cases, a sponsorship may include review and approval by members of our Leadership team.
+Opportunities for membership and sponsorship are reviewed within relevant teams.
+The level of management involvement in the decision-making process for memberships and sponsorships, through either consultation or final approval, depends on either the financial cost or the level of importance of the issues involved.
+In some cases, a sponsorship may include review and approval by members of our leadership team.
 We consider sponsorship opportunities that directly support a Cenovus business objective.
-Our eligibility requirements specify that sponsorships cannot support political events.
-While not all initiatives we sponsor have a policy element, some sponsorships may support some type of advocacy such as communicating a policy position broadly or facilitating cross-sector dialogue in which government officials may participate.
+Our eligibility requirements specify that sponsorships cannot support political fundraising events.
+While not all initiatives we sponsor have a policy element, some sponsorships may support some type of advocacy, such as communicating a policy position broadly or facilitating cross-sector dialogue in which government officials may participate.

 Conflicts of interest

-Cenovus directors, employees and contractors are strongly encouraged to report business conduct concerns or violations of the Code to the appropriate Cenovus authorities, or through the company’s anonymous Integrity Helpline.
+Cenovus Board directors, employees and contractors are strongly encouraged to report business conduct concerns or violations of the Code to the appropriate Cenovus authorities, or through the company’s anonymous Integrity Helpline.